leoguerra8/PerformanceEvaluation/README.md

 ![Model](./Screenshots/Modello.png)

 ## Documentation
-The full documentation (in Italian) of the analysis can be founf in the [Documentation](./Documentazione.pdf) file.
+The full documentation (in Italian) of the analysis can be found in the [Documentation](./Documentazione.pdf) file.